holoviz/holoviz/doc/contributing.md

     * Packages that support maintaining the core HoloViz packages, including, for instance, `nbsite`, `nbsmoke`, `pyctdev`, `pyct` and `autover`.
 These support packages were developed when no alternative, or satisfying alternative, was available at the time the group needed them.
     * Repositories that are only used to host *dev* builds of the core packages websites, i.e., no actual work is done on these repositories.
 They just get updated automatically in a CI process.
 * [pyviz-topics](https://github.com/pyviz-topics/) hosts repositories that demonstrate concrete usage of the HoloViz tools.
-* [holoviz-demos](https://github.com/holoviz-demos/) hosts some demos, mostly Panel apps (TODO: are these actually used?)
+* [holoviz-demos](https://github.com/holoviz-demos/) hosts some demos, mostly Panel apps.
+It is meant to be removed.
 * [holoviz-community](https://github.com/holoviz-community/) is a place for the HoloViz community to host repositories that are going to be nicely exposed under the HoloViz umbrella

 In more detail: